How to Grow the Flavor of the Year

-- Plant seeds after the danger of frost has passed and when the soil has warmed to 70 degrees.
+- Plant seeds after the danger of frost have passed and when the soil has warmed to 70 degrees.

-- Keep soil moist, but not soggy and don’t let soil dry out.
+- Keep soil moist, but not soggy, and don’t let the soil dry out.

-- Water at soil level and try to keep leaves from getting wet.
+- Water at the soil level and try to keep leaves from getting wet.